Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 @azure/foo/rest/clientB
 ```

+### Proposal 2 in Multi-Client

 THe second one is we also reverse the position of the api layer.

 ```text
 Default Client (ClientA)